biji/simplenetspeed/README.md

 <h2 align="center">Installing the extension using terminal:</h2>

-* Please Mark this extension page as Watch if you want to know about the updates
+* Please Star this repository and mark it as Watch if you want to know about latest updates.
     - ***to install( reload required )( Requirements : git )***
     ```mkdir ~/.local/share/gnome-shell/extensions/; git clone --single-branch --branch main https://github.com/prateekmedia/netspeedsimplified ~/.local/share/gnome-shell/extensions/netspeedsimplified@prateekmedia.extension```